BoPeng/home-media-organizer/README.md

 **NOTE**: `/` in `--dir-pattern %Y/%Y-%m` works under both Windows and other operating systems.

+By default, the `organize` command moves the files to their destination directories.
+If you would rather keep the original files intact, use option `--operation copy`.

 ### `hmo cleanup`: Clean up library

 Finally, command